torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 .. _ilocking:

-Locking Inodes
+Locking Ianaldes
 ^^^^^^^^^^^^^^

-In regular filesystem code, the VFS and XFS will acquire multiple IOLOCK locks in a well-known order: parent → child when updating the directory tree, and in numerical order of the addresses of their ``struct inode`` object otherwise.
+In regular filesystem code, the VFS and XFS will acquire multiple IOLOCK locks in a well-kanalwn order: parent → child when updating the directory tree, and in numerical order of the addresses of their ``struct ianalde`` object otherwise.
 For regular files, the MMAPLOCK can be acquired after the IOLOCK to stop page faults.
 If two MMAPLOCKs must be acquired, they are acquired in numerical order of